Skip to main content

 Determination of Reliance

-The MSU HRPP director is assigned as an ancillary reviewer to review the external IRB submission to determine if MSU can rely upon the external IRB.
-The MSU HRPP manager may be assigned if the MSU HRPP director is unavailable.
-See MSU HRPP Manual 1-3, Use of Institutional Authorization Agreements and 1-4, Reliance on External Independent (Commercial) Institutional Review Boards, for considerations when determining reliance upon another institution’s IRB.
+The MSU HRPP director or HRPP Manager is assigned as an ancillary reviewer to review the external IRB submission to determine if MSU can rely upon the external IRB.
+See MSU HRPP Manual 1-3 “Use of Institutional Authorization Agreements” and 1-4 “Reliance on External Independent (Commercial) Institutional Review Boards” for considerations when determining reliance upon an external IRB.
 If the external IRB has already been agreed upon as the Single IRB, that designation will be relied upon unless the proposed study is substantially different than what was originally proposed as part of the Single IRB designation process.

 If the MSU PI disagrees with the determination, they may request consideration by the MSU Institutional Official (IO).
 The MSU IO retains final authority to determine whether MSU may rely upon the external IRB.